daniel-c-j/vndb-lite/README.md

 As the name stated: **Lite**, this app does not cover the entire feature you might found in the original website itself, though, some of the fundamentals are covered in this app.

 Here are the features:
-1. Up to 11 VNDB official themes
+1. Up to 11 VNDB official themes (though some of them sucks, I really am following the official theme, so don't blame me lol)

 2. Previews of VNs (Based on latest user collection, and Top-bys)
 <br>[![Previews](https://img.icons8.com/ios-filled/50/000000/video.png)](https://github.com/Daniel-C-J/vndb-lite/raw/refs/heads/master/media/feature/preview.mkv)